RoySegall/rethinkdb/modules/rethinkdb_websocket/README.md

 application setting.

-Go to `admin/config/rethinkdb_websocket/rethinkdbwebsocket` and insert the your Pusher app ID
+Go to `admin/config/rethinkdb_websocket/rethinkdbwebsocket` and insert the your Pusher app ID.

+Enable the Message example module - `drush en message_example -y`

+Go to `admin/configuration/rethinkdb/replica_manage` and:

+1. `Create table replica` for the Message entity.
+2. `Create replica table and clone entities`, the second option on the dropdown menu, for the Message type entity.

 Watch the magic beings
 ===
 Go to `rethinkdb_websocket/activity_stream`.
 Open a secondary window and start to  create content or comments.